 Compared to independent side-by-side trials by a security subject matter expert, ThreatModeler allows for the faster creation of visual diagrams, greater threat modeling automation, and generation of specific outputs the DevOps team can put into action during their initial sprint.
 If these are the efficiencies and threat modeling outputs needed by your security and DevOps teams, you may want to consider that ThreatModeler is the best tool for your organization.

-To learn more how you can get the efficiencies and threat modeling outputs needed, click here and schedule a live demo.
+To learn more how you can get the efficiencies and threat modeling outputs needed, click here and schedule a live presentation.

 Oltsik, Jon.
 “Cybersecurity Operations More Difficult than it was 2 Years Ago.”
 CSO.
 IDG: Boston.
 July 17, 2017.